iprowriter/bingo-game/README.md

 **REASONS FOR USING TECHNOLOGIES MENTIONED ABOVE**
-1. React is the dependable library.
+1. [React](https://reactjs.org/) is the dependable library.
 It is suitable for this project because it is fast and no SEO required.
 In case SEO is required fo this project, then it will be better to switch to [NextJs](https://nextjs.org/).
-2. Typescript used in this code to enforce type.
+2. [TypeScript](https://www.typescriptlang.org/) used in this code to enforce type.
-3. Material-UI (MUI) is an easy CSS framework that works perfectly with react.
+3. [Material-UI](https://mui.com/) (MUI) is an easy CSS framework that works perfectly with react.
 Another good option to consider in place of TypeScript is Tailwind Css.
-4. Styled components allowed the use of normal CSS  in MUI.
+4. [Styled-Components](https://styled-components.com/) allowed the use of normal CSS  in MUI.
 5. Some of the components feature could not be achieved using MUI.
 Therefore, it was necessary to use bare-boned CSS at some point.
-6. React-Use was used in this project to be able to access with window object and used it with a library called React-Confetti.
+6. [React-Use](https://www.npmjs.com/package/react-use) was used in this project to be able to access with window object and used it with a library called React-Confetti.
 7. [React-Confetti](https://www.npmjs.com/package/react-confetti) is a lightweight CSS library for achieving confetti effect on react projects.
 It was used in this project to display Confetti effect when a player wins the game.

- [Unicode-Emoji](https://unicode.org/emoji/charts/full-emoji-list.html) was also used to make the data a lit bit more colorful
+8.[Unicode-Emoji](https://unicode.org/emoji/charts/full-emoji-list.html) was also used to make the data a lit bit more colorful